rosstewart/MutPred-PPI/README.md

 PROT2	W89R	PROT3
 ```

-### Step 1.5: Generate AlphaFold3 structures
+### Step 1.5: Generate or Obtain Protein Complex Structures

+You have two options for obtaining structures:

+#### Option A: AlphaFold3 Structures (Non-commercial use only)
-Due to licensing restrictions, we are unable to provide AlphaFold3 binaries.
+Due to licensing restrictions, we cannot provide AlphaFold3 binaries.
 AlphaFold3 source code and instructions for requesting access to model weights are available on [AlphaFold3's GitHub Page](https://github.com/google-deepmind/alphafold3).
 Alternatively, submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) (note: AlphaFold3 Server may require slight modifications to generated input files).

+**Important:** AlphaFold3 structures are restricted to non-commercial use only.

+#### Option B: Experimental Structures (No restrictions)
+If experimental structures of your protein complexes are available in the Protein Data Bank (PDB), you can use these without commercial restrictions.
+Download PDB structures and convert to mmCIF format if needed.

-Save resulting PDBx/mmCIF files to `<mmcif_dir>`, which you will use in the next step.
+Save all structure files (from either source) to `<mmcif_dir>` for use in Step 2.

+**Note on Licensing:** The source of your structural data determines the applicable license:
+- AlphaFold3 structures → Non-commercial use only
+- PDB/experimental structures → No commercial restrictions (MIT license applies)

 ### Step 2: Generate Contact Graphs